A 10-week course where you learn advanced rendering and painting methods so your characters appear realistic, professional and industry ready

 Week 3 - 4 - Understand the subtleties of colour and learn to use them to create more captivating character illustration.

 Week 5 - 6 - Learn a powerful step-by-step method for rendering light and shadow.
-Become proficient rendering clothing and folds.
+Become proficient in rendering clothing and folds.

 Week 7 - 8 - Acquire the best techniques for materials indication, painting believable skin, hair and reflections.